rst-tu-dortmund/mpc_local_planner/README.md

 ### License

-Copyright (c) 2020,
-TU Dortmund - Institute of Control Theory and Systems Engineering.
-All rights reserved.
+Copyright (c) 2020, Christoph Rösmann, All rights reserved.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by